Amy Malek: Education and career

 Malek has a bachelor's degree (2003) from Emory University; and a Master of Arts degree (2005) in Near Eastern studies from New York University.
 She holds a Ph.D.
-(2015) in anthropology at the University of California, Los Angeles (UCLA).
+(2015) in anthropology from the University of California, Los Angeles (UCLA).
 While attending UCLA, she took an interest in studying the second generation of Iranian immigrants.

 From 2016 to 2022, she was an assistant professor of international studies at the College of Charleston.
 From 2019 to 2021, Malek was an associate research scholar at Princeton University’s Sharmin and Bijan Mossavar-Rahmani Center for Iran and Persian Gulf Studies.
-In Fall of 2022, she joined Oklahoma State University, Stillwater.
+In the Fall of 2022, she joined Oklahoma State University, Stillwater.